eskyozar/booru-tui/README.md

 </div>

-It is a booru tool made for the terminal usage

 https://user-images.githubusercontent.com/91903642/222900153-e8a60d6e-b580-427b-a4a2-c131280dd1fa.mp4

+It is a booru tool to browse anime girls pictures using the terminal

+This was made as a fun little project

 ## Installtion